electrode-io/electrode-native/docs/platform-parts/cauldron.md

 The cauldron can store `yarn.lock` files that are used internally to guarantee consistency of non-updated MiniApp versions.

-Using the ERN CLI, you can access multiple cauldron files.
+Using the Electrode Native CLI, you can access multiple cauldron files.
 There can however be only one cauldron file activated at a time.

 ### The cauldron configuration file